Surrendering or Rehoming a Cat

 ***Feral Cat Help***

 Kitty Queen Cat Rescue loves & respects feral cats and is a strong supporter of TNR (Trap – Neuter – Release) programs.
-If you have stray cats around your property that you would like help with trapping & vet care, contact us at email@example.com.
+If you have stray cats around your property that you would like help with trapping & spays/neuters/vet care, fill out the contact form at https://kittyqueencatrescue.com/t-n-r-requests/

 It’s important to understand that most feral cats who are not people-friendly are not going to easily be socialized.
 The best option for these kitties is to TNR them and return them to their familiar territory.
 There are many organizations that will help with TNR, providing shelters and even food & feeding stations for colony caretakers.
 Shelters & rescues are generally not equipped to perform feral socialization as it can take months or years for feral cats to become adoptable and many do not have the foster network or resources available to help.
 We understand that you may want them off of your property or want to find them homes, but without a safe place for them to go, there is little luck with rehoming ferals.
 Even when relocating feral cats, cats must be crated for 4 to 6 weeks minimum at the new location to have any chance of them remaining at the new home.
 There are some that will still attempt to return to their original territory and can travel dozens of miles to find the home they are comfortable with.
 We are always looking for barn homes for feral kitties we come in contact with that absolutely need rehomed so if you can help, please contact us!
 If you can offer a short term foster home for any of our cats that need socialization or work on their “people-skills” fill out our foster form.
 The more foster homes we have, the more cats we can help!
 All fosters are provided with all the supplies necessary to care for our kitties while they are at your home.